 What Sounds Should You Hear?

-Obviously, hearing as much from the game as possible is essential, but what exactly should you be keeping an ear out for?
-Here’s a list of what you should focus when playing the game:
+Hearing as much from the game as possible is essential, but what exactly should you be keeping an ear out for?
+Here’s a list of what you should focus on when playing the game:

 - Footsteps – Footstep will help you tell if a nearby enemy is moving.
 These could let you get the jump on them around a corner or behind a thin wall where shots can penetrate.